Updated for the online workshop format.

-Scientists are regularly asked to share their research in informal settings during their careers: a classroom, a museum, a science center, a library, a public conference.
-But engaging the audiences to really understand sometimes complex notions does not necessarily comes naturally.
+Scientists are regularly asked to share their research in informal settings during their careers: a classroom, a museum, a science center, a library, a public conference, an online lecture or Q&A. But engaging the audiences to really understand sometimes complex notions does not necessarily comes naturally.
 Gaining some insight and tools from Informal Science Education (ISE) experts will help you better communicate science with a people of all ages and backgrounds.
-This short course will introduce you to these tools using the Portal to the Public program, as well as materials developed by the conveners.
+This short course will introduce you to these tools using the Portal to the Public ( This site may be offline. ) program, as well as materials developed by the conveners.
 All materials will be available to participants after the course to use with their own students or in their own public outreach.
-(Some materials require that participants have no prior knowledge of the activity to be effective, so we don't want to spoil the experience by posting materials here in advance.)

-This course will cover general communications skills that help us to communicate more effectively.
-The course will also address specific topics such as social media, misinformation, and elevator speeches, which have proven to be of interests to participants of past short courses run by the conveners.
+This course will cover general communications skills that help us to communicate more effectively (bonus: they're not only applicable in communicating science!).
+The course will also address specific topics such as social media, trust, combatting misinformation, and navigating contentious conversations, which have proven to be of interest to participants of past short courses run by the conveners.

-This workshop is designed for any educator interested in more effectively communicating science to the public and/or teaching students to better communicate their science to both peers and the public.
-Even seasoned communicators and lecturers will find something new to strengthen their skills and broaden their perspective on reaching and connecting with different audiences.
+This workshop is designed for any educator interested in more effectively communicating science to broad audiences and/or teaching students to do the same.
+Even seasoned communicators and lecturers will find something new to strengthen their skills and shift their perspective on reaching and connecting with different audiences.

 By the end of this workshop, participants will be able to: